 Can I extend a permitted paid engagement visa?

 No, the PPE visa cannot be extended.
 It allows a maximum stay of 6 months, with the paid engagement required within the first 30 days.
 You cannot switch from PPE to another visa category while in the UK.
 If you need to stay longer or undertake additional engagements, you must leave the UK and apply for a new visa.
-If your activities will exceed 30 days or you plan multiple engagements over time, consider alternative visa routes such as the Creative Worker visa or Skilled Worker visa.
+If your activities will exceed 30 days or you plan multiple engagements, consider alternative routes such as the Creative Worker visa or Skilled Worker visa.

 Overstaying your PPE visa or undertaking paid work beyond the 30-day period can have serious immigration consequences.
-You may face entry bans preventing future visits to the UK, and any subsequent visa applications could be affected by the breach.
+You may face entry bans preventing future visits to the UK, and any subsequent visa applications could be affected by the breach — see UK visa refusal reasons and visitor visa refusal for details.
 Working beyond the permitted scope could be considered illegal working, which carries penalties for both the individual and the hosting organisation.
-Always ensure you leave the UK before your visa expires and only undertake paid activities within the first 30 days.